William R. Wiley Environmental Molecular Sciences Laboratory (EMSL)

-Potential users may submit a general proposal for any of the EMSL User Program capabilities through the EMSL user portal.
+Potential users may submit a general proposal for any of the EMSL User Program capabilities through the EMSL user portal at any time.
 In addition to accepting general proposals, EMSL issues an annual call for Science Theme proposals and periodic calls for other types of proposals, including calls for research campaigns and scientific partnerships.
 All proposals are peer reviewed.

 - Research campaigns are solicited in specific areas and not only combine experimental and computational research efforts but also multiple methods and approaches.
 These proposals are most often larger in size than most Science Theme user projects and involve partnerships between external users and EMSL staff to combine measurements, computation and/or data in ways not previously possible.

-- Partner proposals can be submitted by individuals or groups who wish to partner scientifically with EMSL staff to enhance an existing capability, or to develop and build unique new capabilities that enhance EMSL's user program.
+- Scientific partner proposals can be submitted by individuals or groups who wish to partner scientifically with EMSL staff to enhance an existing capability, or to develop and build unique new capabilities that enhance EMSL’s user program.

-In addition to these proposal types, users may need access to EMSL capabilities for rapid turnaround of data to meet a specific deadline or for a proof-of-principle experiment.
-Such Rapid Access proposals can be submitted at any time, undergo expedited management and peer review, and are valid for 30 days.
+For users who need access to EMSL capabilities for rapid turnaround of data to meet a specific deadline or for a proof-of-principle experiment, EMSL accepts Rapid Access proposals.
+These types of proposals can be submitted at any time, undergo expedited management and peer review, and are valid for 30 days.

 Data Sharing Policy

-Allocations of time on EMSL's capabilities are contingent on adherence to EMSL's terms and conditions as well as BER's data sharing policy.
+Allocations of time on EMSL’s capabilities are contingent on adherence to EMSL’s terms and conditions as well as EMSL’s data management and release policy.